CALL FOR PROPOSALS

 Proposals are accepted for concurrent sessions in the following formats:

-- Panel Discussion: A panel brings together the perspectives of three or more presenters into a discussion of best practices and applications of concepts and theories.
+- Panel Discussion: A panel brings together the perspectives of three or more presenters in a discussion of best practices and applications of concepts and theories.
 These sessions are intended to engage audience members by thinking about the multiple perspectives presented and the impact on current and future intercultural professional practice.
 The length of the panel can be 60 or 75 minutes depending on a topic and number of presenters.
-Please note: the program committee may ask a few potential presenters with similar proposal topics to combine their efforts into a panel.

 - Presentation: A presentation is usually by one or two presenters who are reporting on a project, new development in their work, a new conceptualization of existing theory or practice, a revision of a method or something that is of general interest to most conference participants.
 Presentations are limited to 60 minutes.
 Please note: this is an open category for the kind of reporting and discussion that has long been the backbone of SIETAR conferences.

-- Ned Talks: One conference session time slot will be dedicated to highlighting a series of 10-minute TED-style Talk.
-These should be on a topic of importance to you, the field, be relevant to the overall conference theme, and/or on of the tracks.
-Your Ned Talk should be concise, well-presented, and engaging for the audience.
+- NED Talks:* One conference session time slot will be dedicated to highlighting a series of 10-minute TED-style talks.
+These should be on a topic of importance to you, the field, be relevant to the overall conference theme, and/or one of the tracks.
+Your NED Talk should be concise, well-presented, and engaging for the audience.
 Each Talk will be strictly limited to ten (10) minutes.
 If you have a video of a similar talk you have presented, please feel free to attach the link to the video file as part of your submission (not required).

-Please Note: Proposals that address the overall theme for the conference or for one of the tracks are accepted.
-If submitting for one of the three tracks, please be sure to address the role of the interculturalist in your presentation.
+Please Note: Proposals should address the overall theme for the conference or for one of the tracks.
+If submitting for one of the three tracks, please be sure to address the theme of that track.

 A screen, projector, flip chart and markers are provided.
 We do not supply computers or other equipment.

-Once selected, presenters are asked to confirm their intention to present and are expected to register for the conference before the end of the early bird registration.
+Once selected, presenters are asked to confirm their intention to present by June 30, 2020 and are expected to register for the conference by July 30th.
 Regretfully, as a non-profit organization, we do not have the budget to compensate for presentations or cover presenters’ registration and travel expenses.

 All questions and inquiries should be referred to firstname.lastname@example.org.